 A gaming laptop will work for most business needs.
 It may perform many routine work-related computing tasks better than conventional business laptops because it has more powerful hardware.
 However, gaming laptops are not designed with the needs of business users in mind.

-This article looks at the most important factors to consider when deciding whether to use a gaming laptop for work.
+This article looks at the most important factors when deciding whether to use a gaming laptop for work.

 Hopefully, by the end, you’ll know whether a gaming laptop suits your work needs and better understand how to choose the model you want.